zhengwei0409/PassYearQuestionAns/README.md

 *references*
 *chatgpt , github.com/chenghui-lee/WIX1002-Past-Year , youtube , my BRAIN*

+### 2021
+idk why i spend a lot of time formatting the output , btw why the questions is getting harder

 ### 2020
 Question 4 idk how to do, the log file look very scary